- What is your return policy?

 - How long will it take to process my order?

-- Orders are typically processed for shipment within three to five business days, Monday thru Friday.
+- Orders are typically processed for shipment within 7-10 business days, Monday thru Friday.
 In the event of a delayed order, a Ben Bridge Customer Service representative will be in contact with you regarding availability and shipment information.

 - How do modifications, such as ring sizing and engraving, affect the delivery of my order?

 - Orders that require modifications will add up to two additional business days to processing time.
 For product specific information, such as sizing and engraving, refer to the item’s product description.

 We ship all orders $498 and under via the US Postal Service, and orders that are over $499 are shipped insured via UPS with a signature being required upon delivery.